Stock Market Earnings Boom

 S&P 500 earnings growth was the highest in almost six years last quarter.
 For stocks, nothing matters more than earnings.
 We are entering into earnings reporting season for Q2.
-Another successful quarter could be the next stock market (NYSEARCA:SPY) leg higher.
+Another successful quarter could be the next stock market (SPY) leg higher.

 First, Let's Understand Earnings

-Many can say stocks and markets are cheap or expensive but it all depends on earnings.
-Without understanding earnings it's very difficult to have a relevant take on stocks, valuations and prospects.
+Many can say stocks and markets are cheap or expensive, but it all depends on earnings.
+Without understanding earnings, it's very difficult to have a relevant take on stocks, valuations and prospects.

-Politics, interest rates, central banks, confidence, economic data are all factors that affect markets.
+Politics, interest rates, central banks, confidence and economic data are all factors that affect markets.
 But the most important read-out markets end up caring about is earnings.

-Source: St Louis Fed with Elazar Advisors arrows.
+(Source: St Louis Fed with Elazar Advisors' arrows)

 In case it wasn't obvious that the stock market exists so investors can buy into future cash flow streams, the above chart is clarification.

 When the red line (corporate profits) moved down, stocks (the blue line) at some point followed.
+When corporate profits moved up, stocks moved up.

-Valuations of course matter but the real driver is direction of earnings.
+Valuations matter, of course, but the real driver is direction of earnings.
 Up is good, down is bad.
 That's predictive.
 Simplistic but true.

+That's why earnings matter.
 Investors buy stocks because they want to own those future earnings.

-One of the most important drivers to those future earnings expectations are current earnings.
-So every quarter's earnings matter.
+One of the most important drivers of those future earnings expectations are current earnings.
+So, every quarter's earnings matter.

 Now Let's Look At This Bull Market

-Source: Macrotrends.net with Elazar Advisors lines and comments.
+(Source: Macrotrends.net with Elazar Advisors' lines and comments)

-In the last century you see two 16-17 year stock market runs higher.
+In the last century, you see two 16-17 year stock market runs higher.
 Both of them saw a clear breakout along the way.

-This is just one piece in the puzzle, but we feel that the recent breakout with the recent US elections is a confirmation of this multi-year cycle.
+This is just one piece in the puzzle, but we feel the recent breakout with the recent US elections is a confirmation of this multi-year cycle.
+It would mean we have another nine years to go higher.

-And with the recent earnings trend that technical breakout confirmation could have earnings support as we'll discuss next.
+And with the recent earnings trend, that technical breakout confirmation could have earnings support, as we'll discuss next.

 Current Earnings Best In Almost Six Years

-Knowing about the earnings move in tandem with the market move you have to question anybody who says the market isn't up for any good reason.
-Earnings is one very good reason the market is up.
+Knowing about the earnings move in tandem with the market move, you have to question anybody who says the market isn't up for any good reason.
+Earnings are one very good reason the market is up.

-Those expectations point to a material slowdown that will likely prove conservative.

-Add to that the recent dollar weakness can help multinationals in two ways.
+Added to that, the recent dollar weakness can help multinationals in two ways:

-1) Multinationals repatriate more foreign earnings making results look better.
+- Multinationals repatriate more foreign earnings, making results look better.

-2) US multinationals' products appear cheaper to foreign customers who can now buy more driving foreign sales.
+- US multinationals' products appear cheaper to foreign customers, who can now buy more, driving foreign sales.

 The lower dollar and strong global economies can keep the earnings story going.

-Plus, the slower S&P 500 earnings expectations for Q2-Q4 could mean earnings upside surprises which are usually a catalyst that can move stocks higher.
+Plus, the slower S&P 500 earnings expectations for Q2-Q4 could mean earnings upside surprises, which are usually a catalyst that can move stocks higher.

 As we saw above, higher earnings can help continue to drive stocks.